-The surah is in two parts ayats 1-10 deal with one subject matter and 11-15 a second.
+The Surah is in two parts, ayat 1-10 deal with one subject matter and 11-15 a second.
 The first part can be summarized into this one line, A Muslim’s happiness or misery in life is directly dependent on the purity or corruption he has brought into it (i.e. a person’s choices or actions determines his own fate).

-The second part of surah gives account to Thamud – an ancient civilization near the time of Muhammad located in the north of the peninsula – and their negative attitude and transgression towards Allah’s messenger.
-They disobeyed Allah’s command and killed the she-camel which inevitably lead to Allah bringing destruction upon them.
+The second part of Surah gives account to the story Thamud – an ancient civilization near the time of Muhammad located in the north of the peninsula – and their negative attitude and transgression towards Allah’s messenger (ﷺ).
+They disobeyed Allah’s command and killed the she-camel which inevitably lead to their own destruction.